-A recent story in the New York Times had the headline, “Long-Term Care Insurance Can Be Costly but Effective”.
-The story hit the mark on many areas but the cost of this insurance is actually quite affordable, especially when purchased as part of your retirement planning.
+A story in the New York Times had the headline, “Long-Term Care Insurance Can Be Costly but Effective”.
+The story hit the mark on many areas but the cost of today's Long-Term Care Insurance policies are actually quite affordable, especially when purchased in your 40s and 50s as part of your retirement planning.

 The New York Times article quotes Marguerita Cheng, a certified financial planner who runs Blue Ocean Global Wealth in Rockville, Maryland.
 She said she was glad she recommended Long-Term Care Insurance for her father, who died this year at the age of 82.